Olive oil nutritional fact

 Fatty acids

-Initially, olive oil’s health benefits were largely attributed to its high monounsaturated fat content.
+Initially, olive oil’s health benefits were attributed mainly to its high monounsaturated fat content.
 Among the monounsaturated fatty acids, oleic acid is the most important.
-Oleic acid is contained in olive oil up to 83% and has a positive influence on risk factors of cardiovascular diseases (Piroddi et al., 2016).
+Oleic acid is contained in olive oil up to 83% and positively influences risk factors for cardiovascular diseases (Piroddi et al., 2016).
 Some effects of oleic acid are (Piroddi et al., 2016):

 • Improvement of blood pressure values